- About us

 These resources were developed by the Soifua Maloloina (Healthy Living for Samoans) Project Team based in Logan.
 Members included staff from Metro South Health’s Access and Capacity-building Team and the Voice of Samoan People Inc (VOSP).

 This suite of resources was developed in partnership with QUT with extensive consultation with Brisbane African women.
 The easy English readers were created with the support of TAFE Queensland English Language and Literacy Services (TELLS) and used in their Adult Migrant English Program.
 For many African women, English is the first language they learn to read.
 Please note that these resources have been updated in 2015 to be consistent with the new national Infant Feeding Guidelines

 Families that are newly arrived in Australia often request information on how to prepare school lunches.
-This is a new school for many migrants because in most other countries lunches are provided by the school or children go home to eat lunch.
-‘Healthy lunches’ is a suite of translated and easy English resources that are culturally tailored to the needs of different communities.
+This is a new skill for many migrants because in most other countries lunches are provided by the school or children go home to eat lunch.
+These resources use easy English and pictorial health messages.

 This suite of resources was created to guide dietitian/nutritionists in providing culturally appropriate and effective services to people from a range of cultural backgrounds.
 Guides follow the ADIME format and follow the chronological steps in individual case management.

 Dietitians can play an important role in supporting the health of individuals from different cultural backgrounds.
 Culturally responsive dietitians are well positioned to:

 To do this, individual dietitians need to develop cultural intelligence and operate in work units that are culturally safe and accessible to clients from all cultural backgrounds.
 To assist in developing a greater capacity to provide culturally appropriate services, the following assessment tools have been developed: